-There are many words that can be used to describe acoustic ceiling (popcorn, stucco, swiss cheese, etc.); however, stylish, modern, and tasteful aren’t amongst them.
+There are many words that can be used to describe acoustic popcorn ceiling (popcorn, stucco, swiss cheese, etc.); however, stylish, modern, and tasteful aren’t among them.

 This texture exploded in popularity toward the end of the 50s, due mainly to its ability to conceal imperfections: mudding a ceiling is not extremely difficult, but doing the job even half-decently sure is—not everyone (and not even every contractor) is up to the task.